eonadler/eonadler.github.io/research.markdown

 ## Miscellaneous

-I have led and advised the projects in the following areas (see [mentoring](./mentorship.markdown) for more information about student projects):
+I have led and advised projects in the following areas (see [mentoring](./mentorship.markdown) for more information about student projects):

 * Dwarf galaxy star formation history modeling ([Wang & Nadler et al. 2021](https://iopscience.iop.org/article/10.3847/1538-4357/ac024a), [2024](https://arxiv.org/abs/2404.14500));